Your Privacy

 Institution: Stanford University

-Researchers: Noémie Elhadad PhD, Kathy Li PhD, Iñigo Urteaga PhD, Chris Wiggins PhD
+Lead Researchers: Noémie Elhadad PhD, Kathy Li PhD, Iñigo Urteaga PhD, Chris Wiggins PhD

 Examining cycle length alone is often not enough to capture the full extent of menstrual cycle variation.
-Dr. Elhadad’s team looked at cycle variability (how much a person’s cycle lengths change from cycle to cycle) and its association with symptom tracking patterns (such as headaches and tender breasts).
+Dr. Elhadad’s team examined cycle variability (how much a person’s cycle lengths change from cycle to cycle) and its association with symptom tracking patterns (such as headaches and tender breasts).
 Further investigation of these differences could help clinicians and researchers better understand the wide range of cycle patterns that people experience and more effectively use cycle characteristics as potential health indicators.

 For a separate project, Dr. Elhadad’s team aimed to differentiate menstrual patterns from app tracking behavior.
-When people forget to track their periods in period tracking apps, the data appears as an inaccurately long cycle, which can affect the app’s predictions.
+When people forget to track their periods in their app, the data appears as an inaccurately long cycle, which can affect the app’s predictions.
 By finding ways to estimate when a long cycle might actually be due to forgetting to track, more accurate models can be developed to provide better estimates of the timing of future cycles.
 Dr. Elhadad’s team developed a model that determines the probability of an individual forgetting to track their cycle, which can be used to improve app experiences and data quality for research.

 Read more